-The entire idea behind blockchain algorithms is to decentralize a network, allowing the users of the network to share control the network.
+The entire idea behind blockchain algorithms is to decentralize a network, allowing the users of the network to share control the network or typically money.
 Instead of putting this control into the hands of governments and corporations.

 There have been various attempts to create better algorithms to ensure the currency is more decentralized, more secure, processes transactions better and more.

-We compare the best ones and provide a glimpse into their pros and cons.
+We compare the most interesting ones and provide a glimpse into their pros and cons.

 Algorithms compared in this article: